-8 am Post-workout Breakfast:
+8 am Breakfast:

-1/2 cup organic old fashioned oats, cooked (yields 1 cup cooked) (x2 x 3.5 = 3.5 c raw, 1.5 c needed)
+1 cup old fashioned oats, cooked (yields 2 c cooked) (x 3.5 = 3.5 c raw)

 1/8 tsp iodized sea salt (Amazon & Walmart.com sell Pacific Pelican Himalayan 2 lbs, $20 with free prime membership shipping).
 Iodine deficiency is linked to Hashimotos.
 Plant sources include sea vegetables like kelp but they are not very yummy and kids won't eat it and it doesn't go with my meals)